alwayswimmin/cs_guide/README.md

 --------------
 It is of my (na&iuml;ve, privileged teenager) belief that knowledge should be free and easily accessible to ambitious high schoolers, but it is paramount to respect intellectual property and someone else's work.
-I respectfully ask that you use this material to its fullest potential, however you like, provided it doesn't completely butcher the philosophy with which I embarked on this project.
+I ask that you use this material to its fullest potential, however you like, provided it doesn't completely butcher the philosophy with which I embarked on this project.

 For Learners
 --------------